Customer service is the new cornerstone of competition among brands which can also help a company differentiate itself from its competitors.

 Survey Details

-The Helplama team surveyed a large number of consumers of various age groups throughout the US to know how consumers feel when a company proactively approaches them to provide customer service.
+The Helplama team surveyed diverse US consumers of various age groups to understand feelings when a company proactively offers customer service.

 Gender